Blog Total Locker Service

 Distance between benches and lockers

-Minimum functional spacing: 900mm
+Minimum functional spacing: 900 mm

-• Allows basic sitting and limited movement
+• Allows basic sitting and limited movement.

-• Suitable for low-use staff areas
+• Suitable for low-use staff areas.

-• Not ideal for changing environments
+• Not ideal for changing environments.

-Practical working spacing: 1000–1200mm
+Practical working spacing: 1000–1200 mm

-• Allows seated use and locker access
+• Allows seated use and locker access.

-• Reduces congestion and contact
+• Reduces congestion and contact.

-• Suitable for most workplaces and schools
+• Suitable for most workplaces and schools.

-High-use environments: 1200mm+
+High-use environments: 1200 mm+

-• Supports changing, bending and movement
+• Supports changing, bending and movement.

-• Reduces conflict with open locker doors
+• Reduces conflict with open locker doors.

-• Recommended for gyms and leisure facilities
+• Recommended for gyms and leisure facilities.

-Tight spacing suitable only for low traffic.
+Tight spacing is suitable only for low traffic.

-Allows seated users on both sides with limited movement between them.
+This allows seated users on both sides with limited movement between them.

-With circulation: 1800–2200mm
+With circulation: 1800–2200 mm

-Supports passing traffic and reduces congestion during peak use.
+This supports passing traffic and reduces congestion during peak use.

 Standing vs seated use

-Standing use (workplaces)
+Standing use in workplaces

 Users spend less time at lockers and do not sit.
-Spacing can reduce to 900–1000mm, but comfort decreases in busy conditions.
+Spacing can reduce to 900–1000 mm, but comfort decreases in busy conditions.

 Changing room vs workplace layouts